OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Memory Forensics.md

 Adversaries can perform *process hollowing* or utilize *unmapped memory* sections.
 To investigate this, the following can be done:
 - Memory analysis tools or signs of these techniques.
 - Identify processes that occupy unusual memory spaces.
+- Check the memory of the processes and look for weird permission such as `PAGE_EXECUTE_READWRITE`.

 ##### Rootkit Discovery